 The key pathways to Visible Wellbeing are Strengths, Emotional Management, Attention and Awareness, Relationships, Coping, Habits and Goals: this is the SEARCH framework.
 Danebank’s teachers are using these pathways daily in their classrooms and interactions with students.

-Attended by Years 5 to 12 students, our traditional Founder’s Day Chapel was followed by the Founder’s Day Celebration Assembly when we recognised members of our Danebank community who live our school’s motto of Ut Prosim, That I May Serve.
+On Founder’s Day, Thursday 7 March, our Years 5 to 12 students and staff attended the traditional Founder’s Day Chapel, followed by the Celebration Assembly where we recognised members of the Danebank community who live our School’s motto of Ut Prosim, That I May Serve.

 It was an honour to continue this beautiful tradition as we welcomed our award recipients and their loved ones to our special event.